Jarred Kelenic Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender the eighth-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to give up the sixth-fewest home runs in baseball (88 total, one per game).

+- The Giants will look to Winn (0-1) in his second start this season.

-- His last time out was on Wednesday against the Toronto Blue Jays, when the righty threw five innings, surrendering five earned runs while giving up eight hits.
+- The righty last appeared on Thursday against the Toronto Blue Jays, when he tossed six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.